supercollider/example-plugins/README.md

 ## Compiling

 This is how you build one of the examples in this directory.
 The examples are kept separate with duplicated code so that you can simply copy out a directory to start your own ugen. **Currently, this build system is missing two things: Windows and supernova.
-Sorry, we're working on it.**
+Sorry, we're working on it...**

 CMake dumps a lot of files into your working directory, so you should always start by creating the `build/` directory: